Zermelo–Fraenkel set theory: Virtual classes

 Proper classes (collections of mathematical objects defined by a property shared by their members which are too big to be sets) can only be treated indirectly in ZF (and thus ZFC).

-An alternative to proper classes while staying within ZF and ZFC is the virtual class notational construct introduced by Quine (1969), where the entire construct y ∈ { x | Fx } is simply defined as Fy.
+An alternative to proper classes while staying within ZF and ZFC is the virtual class notational construct introduced by Quine (1969), where the entire construct y ∈ is simply defined as Fy.
 This provides a simple notation for classes that can contain sets but need not themselves be sets, while not committing to the ontology of classes (because the notation can be syntactically converted to one that only uses sets).
 Quine's approach built on the earlier approach of Bernays & Fraenkel (1958).
 Virtual classes are also used in Levy (2002), Takeuti & Zaring (1982), and in the Metamath implementation of ZFC.

 Finite axiomatization

 The axiom schemata of replacement and separation each contain infinitely many instances.
 Montague (1961) included a result first proved in his 1957 Ph.D. thesis: if ZFC is consistent, it is impossible to axiomatize ZFC using only finitely many axioms.
 On the other hand, von Neumann–Bernays–Gödel set theory (NBG) can be finitely axiomatized.
 The ontology of NBG includes proper classes as well as sets; a set is any class that can be a member of another class.
 NBG and ZFC are equivalent set theories in the sense that any theorem not mentioning classes and provable in one theory can be proved in the other.